By Dr. Brooke Meinema, DPT, FAFS The pelvic floor consists of a group of muscles…

 Women of all ages, shapes, and sizes may experience this at some point in their life.
 While it may be common, leaking should not be considered normal.
-Whether it be postpartum, hormone/menopause related, pelvic floor weakness, muscle tension, or during sports and higher level activities, there are a variety of ways to address this issue.
+Whether it be postpartum, hormone/menopause related, pelvic floor dysfunction or weakness, muscle tension, or during sports and higher level activities, there are a variety of ways to address this issue.

 Lessen Pelvic Pain

 There are many potential causes of pelvic pain.
 Some may be pain secondary to interstitial cystitis/painful bladder syndrome, endometriosis, or poly cystic ovarian syndrome, others due to tight muscles, pregnancy, and in some cases, previous trauma.
 Our therapists are sensitive to the nature of these issues and will work with each woman to reduce this pain and reach each patient’s unique goals.

 A prolapse can lead to feelings of heaviness and difficulty with voiding.
 This can be caused by pelvic floor muscle weakness, pregnancy and delivery, hypermobility and laxity within the supportive ligaments, and other trauma or injury.
 Our team can help walk you through what this can mean for you, ways to manage, ways to strengthen, or even work towards recovery following a surgery to address this.